alexcorre/backbone-and-require/README.md

   Controller.go();
 });
 ```
 You'll notice that we require the Controller module inside inside the file **exercises/1/Controller**.
-This returns a singleton controller that has a `start()` method.
+This returns a singleton controller that has a `go()` method.
 Here's where you come in.
 Check out the start() method and try to follow the comments to get this thing working!

 If you want to peek at the solution, start with **solutions/1/Controller.js**.
 To see the solution in action, comment out the Exercise 1, and uncomment the Solution 1.

 ```javascript
 // Solution 1 - Create and render a List of 10 Items in a container with an array of models